-ADE readership is primarily Credentialled Diabetes Educators and multidisciplinary health professionals such as Registered Nurses, Nurse Practitioners, Registered Midwives, Dietitians, Pharmacists, Exercise Physiologists, Endocrinologists, Podiatrists, Medical Practitioners, etc. It is designed for people actively working with people with diabetes in a wide variety of settings.
+ADE readership is primarily Credentialled Diabetes Educators and multidisciplinary health professionals such as Nurses, Midwives, Dietitians, Pharmacists, Exercise Physiologists, Physiotherapists, Aboriginal and/or Torres strait islander health workers/practitioners, Endocrinologists, Podiatrists, Medical Practitioners, etc. It is designed for people actively working with people with diabetes in a wide variety of settings.

 Evolved from the ADEA Newsletter, with the first edition in July 1982, the ADE aims to inform, inspire and motivate ADEA members in order to assist in the standardisation and quality of diabetes education and care.
 It is intended to increase knowledge and promote best practice as well as support better self-management for people with diabetes and their carers.